Aryah’s CDH Story: The First FETO Intervention Patient of The Fetal Center

 Courtney and Robert traveled to Houston the next week to see Anthony Johnson, D.O., Co-Director of The Fetal Center and a high-risk pregnancy specialist at McGovern Medical School at UTHealth.
 Dr. Johnson and the affiliated team at The Fetal Center are participating in an experimental trial to treat babies diagnosed with severe CDH before birth through a minimally invasive procedure called fetoscopic endoluminal tracheal occlusion (FETO).
 FETO intervention, performed during pregnancy, involves placing a balloon in the unborn baby’s airway, causing a backup of fluid produced by the lungs.
 As the fluid builds, lung growth and development is promoted.

 Outcomes for CDH babies have shown improvement when the FETO intervention procedure is coupled with the traditional treatment for CDH – surgery after birth to close the defect.
-According to Dr. Johnson, “The survival rate for CDH is less than 20 percent without fetal intervention based on international data, so it is important to pursue research and innovative procedures like FETO that can offer families hope through alternative treatment options.”
+According to Dr. Johnson, “The survival rate for severe CDH is less than 20 percent without fetal intervention based on international data, so it is important to pursue research and innovative procedures like FETO that can offer families hope through alternative treatment options.”

 During her initial visit, Courtney underwent advanced scans and consulted with a number of affiliated specialists to discuss her options.
 Courtney met with the lead FETO nurse coordinator, Alex Patch, RN, who helped walk her through the evaluation process.
 “Alex was extraordinary throughout the whole experience,” Courtney says, “I am so grateful for her support during this time when I had so many questions.”